GearHost/Docs/docs/difference-free-standard-reserved-plans.md

 There is an easy way to separate the plans.

 - **Free**: Is meant for non production web sites and applications such as development demos.
-- **Standard**: Use this plan for production websites and applications.
+- **Hobby**: Use this plan for production websites and applications.
-- **Reserved**: A plan that provides dedicated resources that can be scaled out.
+- **Small**: A plan that provides dedicated resources that can be scaled out.
 If you have an application that is growing rapidly or that you expect significant traffic this is the most powerful plan.
 It can also be scaled out with multiple instances to create a private web farm.

 Fortunately, you don't even have to make this decision now.
 You can start with free and then scale up if you run into limits.
 Same thing with standard and reserved allows you to scale out across multiple instances.
 Each instance is a private node in the cloud.